oceanprotocol/docs/discover/faq.md

 <summary>Is Swash "friendly" forking the Ocean market?
 They seem to have their own version of Ocean market/compute using the Swash token for transactions.</summary>

-Anyone can fork Ocean Market; the core team encourages this because it drives value to Ocean ecosystem and OCEAN token.
-Daimler / Acentrik and deltaDAO are prime example of forks.
+Anyone can fork Ocean Market; the core team encourages this because it drives value to the Ocean ecosystem and OCEAN token.
+Daimler / Acentrik and deltaDAO are prime examples of forks.
 Swash has published data assets on Ocean Market.
-Details: the Ocean Market repo (github.com/oceanprotocol/market) is a permissive open-source license (Apache 2).
+Details: The [Ocean Market](github.com/oceanprotocol/market) repo is a permissive open-source license (Apache 2).
 That code uses Ocean contracts deployed to Eth mainnet and elsewhere.
 Within hours one can fork Ocean Market code and launch their own data marketplace with their own branding.
-Ocean Market or the forks can use any token as unit-of-exchange, OCEAN or otherwise.
+Ocean Market or the forks can use any token as a unit of exchange, OCEAN or otherwise.
 Unit-of-exchange is weak for value accrual.
 Better is *revenue* going to the protocol community; Ocean has that via whenever a datatoken is consumed, 0.1% goes to the Ocean community.
-Ocean Market is one of many templates for people to build Ocean-powered dapps; all templates are forkable.
+Ocean Market is one of many templates for people to build Ocean-powered dApps; all templates are forkable.
   1) Ocean Templates. https://oceanprotocol.com/templates
   2) Introducing Ocean Templates (blog). https://blog.oceanprotocol.com/introducing-ocean-templates-tools-to-build-next-generation-web3-dapps-67b66e519eb1
   3) Ocean Token Model 2023 (blog). https://blog.oceanprotocol.com/ocean-token-model-2023-2f306932f34a